-- AUA has purchased many datasets that are available at no cost to grantees who use its statistical services.
-Please visit AUA Data Services to see the complete list of datasets available.
+- AUA has purchased many datasets that are available to grantees who use its statistical services.
+Please visit Data and Statistical Services to see the complete list of datasets available.

 - If you directly collect your own data or purchase data from sources outside AUA, please add those costs to the "supplies" line in the budget form.
 Be sure to describe the datasets in your narrative and budget justification.